 Motu is undertaking a multi-disciplinary programme on New Zealand’s pathway to a global low-emission future.
 It is aimed at making the NZ emissions trading scheme (ETS) effective.
-The project runs from 2013 to 2016 and involves significant research, stakeholder dialogue, and international exchange.
+The project has run continuously from 2013 and involves significant research, stakeholder dialogue, and international exchange.
 Check out the blog at New Zealand’s Low-Emission Future.

 The programme is developing new and creative ideas to give greater positive momentum to emission reduction opportunities, policies and actions.
 Once the ideas are formed and researched, Motu will incorporate leading international knowledge, experience, and tools.
 Possible solutions will be thoroughly tested by experts from a range of perspectives and disciplines.

 One of the key ideas is informing people of the actions they could take that would reduce their household's greenhouse gas emissions by the largest amount.
-The result is the Household Climate Action Tool, which went live in November 2015.
+The result is the Household Climate Action Tool, which went live in November 2015 and is updated every few years.

 To undertake this project Motu received core grant funding from the Aotearoa Foundation, established by Julian Robertson, and co-funding from Meridian Energy, Z Energy, the Ministry for the Environment, and Parliamentary Commissioner for the Environment.
 We continue to seek additional co-funding, so if you are interested, please contact us now.